Feeds:

 All day I think of the many hands

-reaching for small frightened body.
+reaching for the small frightened body.

 All day, I am softened by